 There are 11 speaking roles available for casting in Let’s Rock!.
-Any of the roles may be played by a boy or a girl with only slight name and gender modifications in the script.
+Any of the roles may be played by a boy or a girl with only slight name modifications in the script.
 The indications below show how we recorded them on the demonstration recording.
 Many roles could be played by older youth or adults.

 Rotate your device horizontally to view the entire table.

 |Name||Character||Gender||What They’re Like ...||No. of Scenes|

 |Max Rockanelli||Older boy, speaks/sings||Boy||Christian rock star, wise and mature.
 Biggest role, may also be performed by youth or young adult.||7|